open-telemetry/opentelemetry-php/README.md

 Our meetings are held weekly on zoom on Wednesdays at 10:30am PST / 1:30pm EST.
 A Google calendar invite with the included zoom link can be found [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=N2VtZXZmYnVmbzZkYjZkbTYxdjZvYTdxN21fMjAyMDA5MTZUMTczMDAwWiBrYXJlbnlyeHVAbQ&tmsrc=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com&scp=ALL)

 Our open issues can all be found in the [github issues tab](https://github.com/open-telemetry/opentelemetry-php/issues).
-Feel free to reach out in gitter if you have any additional questions about these issues; we are always happy to talk through implementation details.
+Feel free to reach out on Slack if you have any additional questions about these issues; we are always happy to talk through implementation details.

 ## Installation
 The recommended way to install the library is through [Composer](http://getcomposer.org):

 1.)
-You'll need to add a
+Install the composer package using [Composer's installation instructions](https://getcomposer.org/doc/00-intromd#installation-linux-unix-macos).

+2.)
+Add
 ```bash
  "minimum-stability": "dev"
 ```

-To your project's `composer.json` file, as this utility has not reached a stable release status quite yet.
+To your project's `composer.json` file, as this utility has not reached a stable release status yet.

 2.)
 Install the dependency with composer: